 How To Get To Aescher-Wildkirchi

 Wasserrauen is the starting point for most hiking trails and excursions in Ebenalp.
-As soon as you arrive in Wasserausen and purchase your tickets, you are taken by gondola lift to the top of Ebenalp (1,644 meters above sea level).
+As soon as you arrive in Wasserausen and purchase your tickets, you are taken by cable car lift to the top of Ebenalp (1,644 meters above sea level).

 Traveling by Car